 There are so many new products students need for that first year of college, and all that shopping can feel overwhelming.
 Each little selection comes with a huge range of choices that stress even the most informed consumers.
 While decking out your dorm room or first apartment can be an expensive endeavor, few purchases are more important than your college laptop.

-Of course, if you are going to school for graphic design, coding or have any multimedia courses on your schedule, you’ll want to go with a beefier and more powerful laptop.
+If you are going to school for graphic design, coding or have any multimedia courses on your schedule, you’ll want to go with a beefier and more powerful laptop.
 Something with at least 8GB of RAM and 265GB of storage.
-Here’s a quick review of how to navigate through our recommendations below:
+Likewise, if remote learning is on the syllabus, you’ll want to make sure you choose a college laptop that comes with a built-in camera and microphone for video conferences.

 The best laptops for college students will accomplish every task you need to accomplish (writing papers, browsing the Internet for research or wasting time online), but we’ve identified a number of computers that will do all of that especially well.
 Even better, these laptops should last throughout a typical four-year college career.